baxpr/cersuit/README.md

 # cersuit

 Cerebellar segmentation with the [SUIT atlas and toolbox](http://diedrichsenlab.org/imaging/suit.htm).
+In the container, the pipeline is installed in the `/opt/cersuit` directory.
 Matlab code is in the `src` directory, and the entrypoint is `src/cersuit.m`.
 Compiled Matlab code for use in the singularity container without a Matlab license is in `bin`.

+See the `external` directory for links, references, and license information for the underlying SPM12 and SUIT Matlab software.
+[FSL version 6.0.2](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) is also used for image file manipulation and creating the QA PDF.

+The container has a full installation of both SPM12 (compiled) and FSL.
+However, the SPM12 GUI will probably not run correctly due to some missing graphics libraries in the container OS.

-## References
+## References for SUIT

 - [Diedrichsen, J. (2006).
 A spatially unbiased atlas template of the human cerebellum.
 Neuroimage, 33, 1, p.
 127-138.](https://doi.org/10.1016/j.neuroimage.2006.05.056)